 Make sure the air intake, located directly in front of the windshield, is free of obstructions such as leaves.
 Leaves collected in the air intake may reduce airflow, can cause odor, and if they enter the plenum they could plug the water drains.
-In winter months, ensure the air intake is clear of ice, slush and snow.
+In Winter months make sure the air intake is clear of ice, slush and snow.